 A: The Julia Child library from WGBH.

-In 1995, Schonfeld resigned as managing director of the network, but remained what?
+, Schonfeld resigned as managing director of the network, but remained what?

 A: On its board until 1998, when he sold his interest in the company to Scripps.

 In 1996, who was hired as the president and CEO of TV Food Network?

 A: Erica Gruen, becoming the second woman

 in history to be the CEO of a U.S. television network.

 Gruen led the network into an explosive growth until 1998, by launching what?